CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/batch.md

 A receiver is configured to receive a file twice a day with each file containing 10 reports with 20 reports that have been translated in the last 12 hours.
 The batch decider creates two queue messages (20 / 10) and dispatches them.
 The batch function processes the first message successfully, but there is an unexpected outage while processing the second invocation which is resolved two hours later.
-This leaves 10 reports that the system failed to process and still needs to go out.
+This leaves 10 reports that the system failed to process that still need to be delivered.

-Five hours later, 20 more reports are translated for the receiver and five hours after the batch decider is triggered and when it processes the receiver it finds 20 reports that need batching; it does this by calculating a look back window of 39 hours (3 * 12 hours + 3 hours of padding) and finds the 20 new reports as well as the 10 reports that were not processed because of the unexpected outage and dispatches three batch messages to the queue.
+Five hours later, 20 more reports are translated for the receiver and five hours later the batch decider is triggered for the receiver again and when it processes the receiver it finds 30 reports that need batching; it does this by calculating a look back window of 39 hours (3 * 12 hours + 3 hours of padding) and finds the 20 new reports as well as the 10 reports that were not processed because of the unexpected outage and dispatches three batch messages to the queue.

-The batch function then processes each of these messages, generating a batched report and dispatching an event to the queue.
+The batch function then processes each of these messages, generating a batched report and dispatching a send event to the queue.

 ### Empty report